joplin/gsoc/ideas.md

 ### 2. AI-Generated note graphs

-As the user uses Joplin, he may accumulate a large number of notes and may find it difficult to know how they related to each others.
+Over time a Joplin user may accumulate a large number of notes and may find it difficult to know how they are related to each other.
 We could imagine a folder containing many notes for a website project but the user might want to know what is the core idea for this project, what are the less important parts, and how all these ideas are connected to each others.

-The goal of this project is to help the user organise his notes and visualise the dependencies between them using a graph.
+The goal of this project is to help the user organise their notes and visualise the dependencies between them using a graph.

 The AI would analyse all the notes in a notebook or in sub-notebooks, categorise them, and discover how they are connected to each others.